-April of 2012 we realized to continue our operations and complete the development we would need financing.
-This entire effort had taken way to long, to many years, primarily because of local government officials and local labor issues.
-Fact is we came to see the environment as resistant to change and operating like a racketeering operation.
+In April of 2012, we realized to continue our operations and complete the development we would need financing.
+This entire effort had taken way too long, too many years, primarily because of local government officials and local labor issues.
+The fact is we came to see the environment as resistant to change and operating like a racketeering operation.
 We first approached multiple banks, farm mortgage lenders, and other mortgage lending sources.
 Every institution showed little or no interest in assisting us in any way.
 With over half a million invested in the real estate, equipment, and construction they had no interest in lending to us to complete our construction or develop our business.
 Every mortgage lender told us the same thing in 2011 the implementation of Dodd Frank Reg B prevented them from lending on our assets without an income to support the loan.
 Stated Income Evidence.

 Construction of our main residence was not to a point we could just stop.
 The 2012 apple crop was the first we had to survive spring hail storms and our first hope at being able to have a marketable crop that would provide the needed records to get crop insurance going forward.
 We continued our construction efforts and caring for the crop while we worked on a business plan and looked for ways to find financing.

-We worked diligently through the summer and fall to care for, harvest and market the crop and were putting in long days attempting to complete framing of the 5200 square foot house and get it all under roof before fall rains.
+We worked diligently through the summer and fall to care for, harvest, and market the crop and were putting in long days attempting to complete the framing of the 5200-square foot house and get it all under the roof before fall rains.
 We had been working for years on preparing the orchard for the planting of grapes and had it well positioned going into fall.

-On October 10, 2012 I met with a representative, on his recommendation, from FSA to review our farming operations.
-I provided him that afternoon with an application complete with required financial information as of September 30, 2012.
-He told me during our discussions he would have to arrange for an appraiser to appraise the property and provide an after capital improvement valuation.
+On October 10, 2012, I met with a representative, on his recommendation, from FSA to review our farming operations.
+I provided him that afternoon with an application complete with the required financial information as of September 30, 2012.
+He told me during our discussions he would have to arrange for an appraiser to appraise the property and provide an after-capital improvement valuation.

-December 10, 2012 we sent a request for mediation to the Virginia State University Agricultural Mediation Program.
-Lacking knowledge, and experience, or understanding that our loan request had just taken a turn into a legal battle we provided the mediation program with our objections to the denial and pointed out the inaccurate and fraudulent nature of the denial letter.
+On December 10, 2012, we sent a request for mediation to the Virginia State University Agricultural Mediation Program.
+Lacking knowledge, experience, or understanding that our loan request had just taken a turn into a legal battle we provided the mediation program with our objections to the denial and pointed out the inaccurate and fraudulent nature of the denial letter.

-NAD scheduled a pre hearing on March 19, 2013 one day prior to the due date set by the division for briefs to be delivered to the hearing officer.
-They railroaded pertinent rulings attempted on multiple grounds to intimidate us and ultimately denied us due process in the presentation of our case.
-We were told an administrative appeal was not the forum for allegations of prejudice, negligence, fraud or incompetence.
-They insisted we could only discuss the issues they wanted maintained.
+NAD scheduled a pre-hearing on March 19, 2013, one day prior to the due date set by the division for briefs to be delivered to the hearing officer.
+They railroaded pertinent rulings attempted on multiple grounds to intimidate us and ultimately denied us the due process in the presentation of our case.
+We were told an administrative appeal was not the forum for allegations of prejudice, negligence, fraud, or incompetence.
+They insisted we could only discuss the issues they wanted to be maintained.

-In the pre hearing and in briefs filed by FSA we were repeatedly badgered with false allegations claiming we made request regarding our loan which we had never made.
+In the pre-hearing and in briefs filed by FSA we were repeatedly badgered with false allegations claiming we made a request regarding our loan which we had never made.
 We refuted these allegations from the very beginning and consistently provided documentation that showed the allegations were false.

-September 16, 2013 after some research, as the directors review indicated we had exhausted our administrative appeal options and provided us no further appeal options, we discovered we had a right to Judicial review.
-Furthermore, we found judicial review could be incorporated with any other civil of criminal action and we filed suit in federal district court against FSA, USDA, NAD, and the Virginia University State Agricultural Mediation Program director for racketeering.
-We believe that the Fraud, Mail fraud, perjury and obstruction of justice met with, supports the required precedence for such a suit.
+On September 16, 2013, after some research, as the director’s review indicated we had exhausted our administrative appeal options and provided us no further appeal options, we discovered we had a right to Judicial review.
+Furthermore, we found judicial review could be incorporated with any other city of criminal action and we filed suit in federal district court against FSA, USDA, NAD, and the Virginia University State Agricultural Mediation Program director for racketeering.
+We believe that the Fraud, Mail fraud, perjury, and obstruction of justice met with, support the required precedence for such a suit.
 That the Federal and State employees involved were so negligent, fraudulent, and criminal as to have been derelict in their duties to warrant the Federal courts denying pleas for protection under sovereign Immunity.

-We contend the USDA is running a risk mitigation program to protect the finances of the enterprise at the expense of statutory, constitutional, and civil rights of individuals.
-That factually the organization is perpetrating, administering and running a racketeering operation.
-A fraudulent administrative process abrogating constitutional, and civil rights while allowing government employees to commit criminal acts and avoid accountability or responsibility for negligent and incompetent mismanagement of the peoples resources and they do so hiding behind and abusing governmental and,” individual qualified,” sovereign immunity.
-That they intentionally usurp the the judicial system and are therefore guilty of tyranny and oppression.
-Furthermore, the processes they are manipulating is equivalent to torture, terrorism and psychological rape.
+We contend the USDA is running a risk mitigation program to protect the finances of the enterprise at the expense of the statutory, constitutional, and civil rights of individuals.
+That factually the organization is perpetrating, administering, and running a racketeering operation.
+A fraudulent administrative process abrogates constitutional, and civil rights while allowing government employees to commit criminal acts and avoid accountability or responsibility for negligent and incompetent mismanagement of the people’s resources, and they do so by hiding behind and abusing governmental and,” individual qualified,” sovereign immunity.
+That they intentionally usurp the judicial system and are therefore guilty of tyranny and oppression.
+Furthermore, the processes they are manipulating are equivalent to torture, terrorism, and psychological rape.

 While we’re happy to share extensive details and evidence related to specifics in our case.
 We would suggest the following articles as just a few of the many to reference in support of our story.

-Its time Congress abrogated these agencies off the peoples purse permanently!
+Its time Congress abrogated these agencies off of the people’s purses permanently!